 a.
 God's plan is that we are to become "sons of God" the Father, not the "bride of

 Christ"- Hebrews 2:10.

 NOTE: The "bride" is often used to describe the corporate church, however, scripture says we are "His body", "His brethren".
 Actually the Bible never says the church "is" the bride, but is used figuratively "as" a bride.
 The body of Christ is not female but male.
-Scripture does identify the "bride of Christ" as being the heavenly Jerusalem which Christ and his body enter into at to after the marriage supper to consummate the plan of God - Revelation 21:9-10.
+Scripture identifies the "bride of Christ" as being the heavenly Jerusalem which Christ and his body enter into after the marriage supper to consummate the plan of God - Revelation 21:9-10.
 The analogy of the church as the bride is based on Jesus as the bridegroom coming for those who are betrothed to Him.
 It describes a relationship of union, being married, joined totally.
-This is our relationship to Jesus, but our relationship to the Father is as a "son" not a "bride".
+This is our relationship to Jesus, but our relationship to the Father is as a "son", and to Christ as a “joint heir”, not a "bride".

-C. The process of becoming a "son of God" begins with sowing a spiritual seed that come from God - His Word - Matthew 13:18-23.
+C. The process of becoming a "son of God" begins with sowing a spiritual seed that

+comes from God – that see is His Word - Matthew 13:18-23.

 1. Just as Word as a seed was sown in the womb of a virgin and produced Jesus,

 the Son of God.